tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 # This is a fix for RHPC conda update and clean that destroyed all hardlinks for ChIP-seq analysis pipeline based on snakemake

-This is fix for the original snakemake-based Peak calling pipeline from Yongsoo Kim (https://github.com/anoyaro84/snakemake_ChIPseq) used in Zwart lab at the Netherlands Cancer Institute.
+This is a fix for the original snakemake-based Peak calling pipeline from Yongsoo Kim (https://github.com/anoyaro84/snakemake_ChIPseq) used in Zwart lab at the Netherlands Cancer Institute.

 ##